gis-ops/osm-data-updater/README.md

 ### Usage

-The usage of the script is built around `docker-compose`, mostly due to the variety of environment variables.
+The usage of the script is built around `docker-compose`, mostly due to the variety of environment variables and mandatory mounted volumes.

 #### Import of OSM data